iamraviprakash/fundally/README.md

 4. Procurement
 5. Chief Administrator

 Each of the above user has a specific role in the overall project.
-The role description can be found in the README.md of respective directory.
+The role description and use cases can be found in the README.md of respective directory.

 ## Installation